-If the façade is a building’s skin, then further exterior cladding can be considered the sunscreen or makeup of architecture.
+If the façade is a building’s skin, then exterior cladding could be considered both the makeup and sunscreen of architecture.
 It’s aesthetically pleasing, yes, but also functional.
 It can enhance the structure’s overall appeal while protecting it from environmental conditions at the same time.

 Metal, in particular, is arguably the most favored material for cladding contemporary architecture.
-It looks futuristic, molds to any desirable design and can serve as a barrier against harsh rain.
+It looks futuristic, molds to any desirable design and can serve as a barrier against harsh conditions.
 Renowned architecture firms like Gehry Partners, Steven Holl Architects and SOM use copper, aluminum and stainless steel to embolden their architecture — and not just purely out of cosmetic concern or artistic taste.
-Architects are using versatile metal cladding to serve a multitude of purposes.
+Architects are harnessing the versatility of metal cladding to serve a multitude of purposes.
 Thanks to the malleability of metal combined with the ease of creating design standouts via digital fabrication, the material is showing up more and more on major building projects.

 Who’s innovating in metal cladding?